VincentBounce/WindowsContextMenuTools/README.md

 All tools are condensed in CLI using only Windows 10-11 built-in features.
 These commands are installed into Windows Registry.

-Designed for Microsoft Windows 10 and 11 File Explorer.
+Tested on Microsoft Windows 10/11 64-bits.

 ## Prompts here